-Corporate Financial Performance
+Corporate Governance Financial Performance

-Governance

 Ethics and Compliance

 Supply Chain Sustainability

 Innovation Research and Development

 Delivering Value to Customers

 Employees Health, Safety, and Wellness

-Learning and Development
+Recruitment, Retention, and Development

-Equal Opportunity and Non-Discrimination

 Environment Energy, Emissions, and Climate Change

 Effluents, Waste, and Recycling

-Materials Used

 Environmental Compliance

-In March 2023, we issued our 2022 corporate sustainability report.
-Below are highlights from our 2022 corporate sustainability report summarizing our approach to certain material issues:
+In March 2024, we issued our 2023 corporate sustainability report.
+Below are highlights from our 2023 corporate sustainability report summarizing our approach to certain material issues:

-- Corporate Governance and Ethics and Compliance.
+- Corporate Governance, Ethics and Compliance.
 We are committed to strong corporate governance practices that ensure Kadant is managed for the long-term benefit of our stockholders and other stakeholders. - In 2020, we became a signatory to the United Nations Global Compact (UNGC), the world's largest corporate sustainability initiative.
 Under the UNGC, members are encouraged to align their operations and strategies with universal principles on human rights, labor, environment, and anticorruption and take strategic actions to advance broader societal goals, such as the UN Sustainable Development Goals.
-In March 2023, we filed our annual Communication on Progress, detailing our efforts to implement the principles of the UNGC. - Our executive leadership team is responsible for the day-to-day management of the risks that our company faces, while the board of directors, acting as a whole and through its committees, has responsibility for the oversight of risk management.
+In March 2024, we filed our annual Communication on Progress, detailing our efforts to implement the principles of the UNGC. - Our executive leadership team is responsible for the day-to-day management of the risks that our company faces, while the board of directors, acting as a whole and through its committees, has responsibility for the oversight of risk management.
 The risk oversight and sustainability committee assists the board of directors in fulfilling its responsibilities regarding the identification, prevention, evaluation, management, and monitoring of our company's critical enterprise risks, including major strategic, operational, and reputational risks inherent in our business, including with respect to privacy and cybersecurity, legal, regulatory, our sustainability efforts and goals, as well as climate-related risks and opportunities.
-The risk oversight and sustainability committee meets regularly with our chief executive officer and senior management to discuss enterprise risk management and sustainability.
-As part of our efforts to identify and mitigate risks, we performed a climate related risk assessment, which included a scenario analysis, for each of our businesses in 2022. - Several central policies and guidelines serve as the foundation of our commitment to our values, and clearly delineate what we expect of our employees and senior leadership of the company.
+The risk oversight and sustainability committee meets regularly with our chief executive officer and senior management to discuss enterprise risk management and sustainability. - Several central policies and guidelines serve as the foundation of our commitment to our values, and clearly delineate what we expect of our employees and senior leadership of the company.
 We have a CEO message on corporate responsibility posted on our website.
 Our policies and guidelines include our board of directors' corporate governance guidelines, our code of business conduct and ethics, ethics and compliance hotline, anti-harassment policy, insider trading policy, foreign corrupt practices act policy, global supplier code of conduct, environmental, health and safety policy, human rights policy, conflict minerals policy, and global export control policy. - Supply Chain Sustainability.
-As a company that sources from hundreds of suppliers from around the world, we recognize the need for our suppliers to abide by and exceed various environmental, social, and economic regulations and standards both from an international perspective, for example human rights, and a country by country basis for countries where our suppliers operate.
+As a company that sources from thousands of suppliers from around the world, we recognize the need for our suppliers to abide by and exceed various environmental, social, and economic regulations and standards both from an international perspective, for example human rights, and a country by country basis for countries where our suppliers operate.
 We manage these risks and regulatory issues in our supply chain primarily through our global supplier code of conduct, in which we have outlined our expectations of our suppliers and subcontractors.
 In 2021, all of our suppliers received and were requested to acknowledge our global supplier code of conduct, and we successfully screened 80% of our supply chain spending for ESG-related risks.
 In 2022, we engaged with our top suppliers which were identified as "high risk" from an ESG perspective regarding their plans and processes for moving towards a more sustainable and responsible business model.
+In 2023, we engaged directly with our top suppliers to encourage them to align with our climate strategy and to set emission reduction targets for their operations in line with the Science Based Targets initiative.